4 Ways to Improve Power Output | Snatch and Clean & Jerk

 3. Train Eccentric and Isometric Phases

-Most lifters train the concentric (lifting) phase—but eccentric (lowering) and isometric (holding) work builds control, tendon stiffness, and power potential.
+Most lifters only train the concentric (up) portion.
+Eccentric and isometric work build control, tendon stiffness, and elastic power.

 Why this works: